amzn/amazon-pay-sdk-php/README.md

 $client = new OffAmazonPayments_Client($config);

-Also you can set the sandbox variable in the _config() array of the Client class by
+//Also you can set the sandbox variable in the _config() array of the Client class by

 $client->setSandbox(true);
 ```